Diversity, Equity, and Inclusion

 FSG envisions a just and equitable world where our life outcomes are not predicted by our social group identities.

 Our mission is helping organizations reimagine their approach to social change to create a more equitable world.

 The Importance of Context

-Reflecting on our 20-year history, we recognize that we have fallen short when it comes to promoting equity.
-Starting in 2013, we have been on our own journey, reckoning with how racism and other forms of oppression have manifested in our culture and work, learning from the work of others, and redefining what expertise, experience, and dispositions are necessary for both FSG and our clients to authentically and effectively pursue equitable systems change.
+Reflecting on our 20-year history, we acknowledge that our efforts to address inequities have at times fallen short and that we can continuously work to improve our practices.
+Starting in 2011, we have been on our own journey, reckoning with how racism and other forms of oppression have manifested in our culture and work; learning from the work of others; and redefining what expertise, experience, and dispositions are necessary for both FSG and our clients to authentically and effectively pursue equitable systems change.

 How We Work

 FSG firmly believes in the strength, creativity, and expertise captured in a diverse and inclusive team.
 As we continue to diversify our staff—in terms of race, gender, sexuality, and other forms of identity; lived experience of the challenges we seek to address; and professional experience across sectors—we recognize that how we are within our teams mirrors and influences how we and our clients are with each other, with partners, and with the world at large.
 We prioritize relationship-building, learning, and conscious navigation of power dynamics within our teams—and in turn with our clients—because these are necessary conditions for equity and justice at every level of the system.
 We have sought to address our shortcomings in a range of ways, including through the following.

 Launch of internal affinity groups including African Diaspora, LGBTQIA + Allies, Latinx, Asian and Pacific Islanders, Empowering All Abilities, and Parents/Caregivers.

 Creation of dedicated roles and expectations (director of DEI, integration of equity focus in recruiting, professional development, and other talent-related roles).